margherita-c/nevus_app/doc/README.md

 # Nevus App - Technical Documentation
+ _Margherita Cignoni_
+ ___

+## Introduction
+The role of self-skin examination is considered very important for melanoma prevention, and many works reccomend to keep track in time of existing moles in time using photos [^1] [^2]
+[^1]: Goodson, Agnessa Gadeliya, and Douglas Grossman.
+"Strategies for early melanoma detection: Approaches to the patient with nevi."
+Journal of the American Academy of Dermatology 60.5 (2009): 719-735.
+[^2]: Weinstock, Martin A., et al. "Melanoma early detection with thorough skin self-examination: the “Check It Out” randomized trial."
+American Journal of Preventive Medicine 32.6 (2007): 517-524.

 A comprehensive Flutter application designed to help people track and monitor their moles over time.
 The app allows users to take photos, identify individual moles, create a history of changes for each mole, and locate mole positions on a human figure for comprehensive tracking.